MarkGATX/README-generator/generator/README.md

   ## License

-  This project is covered under the [MIT license](https://choosealicense.com/licenses/mit)
+  This project is covered under the [GPLv2 license](https://choosealicense.com/licenses/gpl-2.0)

   ---

   ## Contributing

-  i doubt it
+  ask nicely

   ---

   ## Tests

-  but we'll see
+  i guess

   ---

   ## Questions

-  If you have any questions please feel free to reach out to me on [GitHub](https://github.com/hyiuhjk) or via [email](https://mailto:alskdfjalsf).
+  If you have any questions please feel free to reach out to me on [GitHub](https://github.com/markgatx) or via [email](https://mailto:asdfasf).